 (Agenda Item 3)

-That the TCC Chair and SC Chair continue discussion intersessionally to consider the potential data needs for a broader regional observer program.
+That the TCC Chair and SC Chair continue to work intersessionally towards identifying the potential data needs for a broader regional observer program.

 (Agenda Item 4)

 That the Commission adopt the NPFC Rules of Transparency for TCC (NPFC-2025-TCC08-WP16).

+That the Commission task the SWG Ops in the intersessional period with: (a) compiling a list of all serious violations and vessel-based measures into a guidance document or inspector’s aid, noting that these would be guidelines only and not measures; and (b) developing a document outlining more robust actions and responsibilities for flag states when a serious violation is detected and the flag state is notified.

 (Agenda Item 5)